dcaffer07/Arduino.cc-review-E2/README.md

 ## Photoresistor

+#### Description:
+> Your task is to develop a night light that automatically comes on when it gets dark.
+Or in other words, when you cut of the photresistors light source, an LED should turn on.

+#### Goal:
+> To incorporate new, and more complex functions into our coding knowledge to further our overall knowledge and understanding of how things opporate.
+Also because it's gonna be fun!!!!

 #### Wiring

-> Give LED power and pin, give PHOTORESISTOR power and pin, make it happen...
+> Give LED power and pin, give PHOTORESISTOR power and pin, make it happen so that when light is taken away, power is supplyed to the LED.
+This wiring was not too complicated or diferent at all, and I would say that the wiring for some of the previouse assignments was harder, because really all this was was hooking u an LED and making it corrospond to a button which we have done numerouse times, only now rather than a button we are using a photoresistor...
 <img src="https://user-images.githubusercontent.com/71406831/135154892-4c6eeadd-1860-45de-8185-c711fea61efe.png" alt="wiring"  style="width:500px;">

 #### Code